Deckweiss/auto-root/README.md

 - `useExitCode` checks exit code of last command.
 Slightly better performance, but does not work when cancelling commands (for example a cancel in the middle of `find /` will not rerun with root if this option is enabled) or scripts that do not reliably output an exit code when running into a permissions error
 - `useSu` uses su instead of sudo
-- `debug` prints verbose output and collects the output of all sessions to ~/auto-root.log
+- `debug` prints verbose output and collects the output of all sessions to ~/auto-root.log (Currently does not work with zsh)

 Example: `source /opt/auto-root/auto-root.bash useSu debug`